 Keep trimmed stalks in loose plastic in the drawer of your refrigerator.
 Consume the stalks within seven days.
 Most cooks prefer to wash it before using it.

 However, if you wash it before storing it, make sure it’s dried completely.
 You can also freeze the stalks.
-Cut them into one-inch chunks and store them in an airtight container.
+Cut them into one-inch chunks and store them in a great freezable food container.
 Frozen rhubarb stalks will remain good for up to 1 year at 0 F.

 How To Tell if Rhubarb Is Ripe?